OpenSilver/OpenSilver.Documentation/documentation/general/business-app.md

 For this tutorial, we will use the AdventureWorks Lightweight database (AdventureWorksLT2022.bak).
 You can see instructions on how to download, restore, and setup here:
 [https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms)

-2. Create a new OpenSilver Business Application Project
+2. Create a new "OpenSilver Business Application Project"
 ![OpenSilver Ria Services Business Application](/images/ria-business01.png)

-3. In Visual Studios's Solution Explorer, right-click the .Web project, click Add, and then click New Item.
+3. In Visual Studios's Solution Explorer, right-click the .Web project, click Add, and then click "New Item".

 4. Select the "ADO.NET Entity Data Model" template.
 Change the name to "AdventureWorks", and then click Add.
 ![ADO.NET Entity Data Model](/images/ria-business02.png)

-5. On the Choose Model Contents page, click "EF Designer from database", and then click Next.
+5. On the "Choose Model Contents" page, click "EF Designer from database", and then click Next.
 ![EF Designer from database](/images/ria-business03.png)

-6. <a name="database-connection"></a>On the Choose Your Data Connection page, create a connection to the AdventureWorks database.
+6. <a name="database-connection"></a>On the "Choose Your Data Connection" page, create a connection to the "AdventureWorks" database.
 ![Connection Properties](/images/ria-business04.png)

     * IMPORTANT: Copy the ConnectionString that is shown in the dialog, and save it somewhere (it will be useful in a later step), then click Next:
     ![Choose Your Data Connection](/images/ria-business05.png)

-7. On the Choose Your Database Objects page, expand the Tables node, select everything from the SalesLT schema, and click Finish
+7. On the "Choose Your Database Objects and Settings" page, expand the "Tables" node, select everything from the "SalesLT" schema, and click "Finish"

 ![Choose Your Database Objects](/images/ria-business06.png)